marriammahmed/AI_MLFraudDetectionFinTechAlgo/README.md

 **Lesson Learned:** Machine learning models can only learn patterns that actually exist in the data.
 Garbage in = garbage out, no matter how sophisticated your model is.

-This failed experiment is included in the repository as `failed_dataset_experiment.ipynb` as a teaching example.
+This failed experiment is included in the repository as `FraudDetection.ipynb` as a teaching example.

 ## 🖼️ Sample Visualizations